DEVBOX10/swharden-Statix/sample/content/images/index.md

 ---
 Title: Image Formatting
-Description: How to place images using Static
+Description: How to place images using Statix
 Date: 2021-09-25 5:29PM EST
 ---